Rotary Club seeking fireworks donations

 GARRETT — The Garrett Rotary Club is making plans for this year’s July 4th fireworks display.

-A show of this kind would not be possible without the generous donations of businesses, organizations and individuals.
+A show of this kind would not be possible without the generous donations of businesses, organizations and individuals, the club said.

 Contributions can be sent to Garrett Rotary Club, P.O.
 Box 174, Garrett, IN 46738.